AdamStelmaszczyk/adamstelmaszczyk.github.io/about.md

 2. "Alternative ways of training neural nets".
 E.g. neuroevolution:

    2017 OpenAI _Evolution Strategies as a Scalable Alternative to Reinforcement Learning_
    2017 Uber _Deep Neuroevolution: Genetic Algorithms Are a Competitive Alternative for Training Deep Neural Networks for Reinforcement Learning_
-   2021 Nature _Correspondence between neuroevolution and gradient descent 2021 Dariusz Jagodziński _Deep Neuroevolution: Training Neural Networks Using a Matrix-Free Evolution Strategy_
+   2021 Dariusz Jagodziński _Deep Neuroevolution: Training Neural Networks Using a Matrix-Free Evolution Strategy_

 4. "There is model-based reinforcement learning, so let's do model-based evolution strategies".